Pyometra in dogs.

-Pyometra considered to be a rather nasty infection of the uterus in un-spayed female dogs and it can be life threatening.
+Pyometra is considered to be a rather nasty infection of the uterus in un-spayed female dogs and it can be life-threatening.
 It can happen as a result of hormone changes in the reproductive organs of the female dog.
-Over a period of time, if the dog does not reproduce, the lining of the womb can thicken, often allowing cysts to develop.

-This thickened lining provides an ideal environment for bacteria to flourish.
-In addition, higher levels of progesterone can prevent the muscles in the lining of the uterus to contract and eliminate the accumulation of fluids and bacteria.
+In addition, higher levels of progesterone can prevent the muscles in the uterus lining to contract and eliminate the accumulation of fluids and bacteria.
 These two factors combined can lead to infection.

-Symptoms of Pyometra.
+Symptoms of Pyometra

 The signs of this condition very much depend on whether the cervix remains open, or closed.
 If the cervix remains open, fluid (pus) will drain from the uterus and may be seen collecting on the dog’s fur.